Topics:

 Big Creek Lake

 Anglers may notice orange and white buoys in the northwest arm of the lake.
 These buoys are marking equipment on the bottom of the lake used in an ongoing fishery research project.
 Please do not disturb them.
 Walleye - Fair: While the streams have good flow coming in at the upper end of the lake, try jigging nightcrawlers near the notches in the silt dams.
 Also try jigging or trolling live bait rigs or shad imitating crankbaits and plastics off humps around points and along the edges of aquatic vegetation in 5 to 15 feet of water.
-Wiper (Hybrid Striped Bass) - Fair: Catch wipers mostly in the lower half of the lake jigging shad imitating plastics or casting topwater lures over the schools.
+Wiper (Hybrid Striped Bass) - Fair: Catch wipers mostly in the lower half of the lake jigging shad imitating plastics spoons tipped with pieces of cut bait or casting topwater lures over the schools.
 Focus on shorelines or coves the wind is blowing into on windy days.
+Early morning and evenings are the best times.

 Red Rock Reservoir